9 Ball Pool: Everything You Need To Know

 Sounds fun, isn't it?
 Download the app now!

 As we have mentioned, 9-ball is played with the first 9 pool balls in the rack.
 The objective of the game is to pot ball 9 with a legal shot and without committing a foul.
+You can use these trick shots to gain an edge over your opponents.

 - To begin, the 9 balls for the game are racked and the first player attempts to break.
 We will discuss the rules of 9 ball break soon but know that it has to be legal.